The Dark Side of the Moon: Listening to Scalar-Induced Gravitational Waves: Potential Constraints on PBH population

 Assuming Gaussian primordial fluctuations, we find that a null detection of SIGWs by all three proposed experiments would lead to very stringent constraints on the PBH population.
 For narrow spectra, $\Delta=0.1$, PBHs are excluded over the entire mass range $\sim[2\times10^{-8},5\times10^{-5}]\,M_\odot$, independently of the PBH abundance formalism used.
 A narrow window around $\langle M_{\rm PBH}\rangle \simeq 2\times10^{-5}\,M_\odot$ remains formally allowed, but only at abundances $f_{\rm PBH}\lesssim10^{-10}$, rendering PBHs negligible as a dark matter component.
 For broader spectra, $\Delta=1$, the exclusion region relaxes at lighter masses, but PBHs are still ruled out in the interval $\sim[10^{-7},10^{-4}]\,M_\odot$.
 Remarkably, a non-detection by eLO could fully exclude the possibility that the events detected by OGLE+HSC\,\cite{Niikura:2017zjd,Mroz:2017mvf,Niikura:2019kqi,Sugiyama:2021xqg} (orange region) are of primordial origin; while in the case of broad spectrum only eSLR can fully exclude the same possibility for the recent claim presented by HSC\,\cite{Sugiyama:2026kpv} (pink region).
+We stress that all exclusion regions quoted below refer specifically to the log-normal profile of Eq.~\eqref{eq:PSlog}; constraints derived under different spectral templates would in general differ quantitatively, though the qualitative picture is expected to remain robust.

 Taking into account individual experiments, the constraints at the lowest PBH masses are systematically dominated by eSLR, largely independent of the spectral width.
 In particular, around $\langle M_{\rm PBH}\rangle \sim 10^{-5}\,M_\odot$, corresponding to SIGW frequencies most sensitive to the EW phase transition, the bounds are entirely driven by eSLR.
 In this mass range, the temporary softening of the equation of state during the EW phase transition mildly enhances PBH formation, leading to a slightly more stringent upper limit on $f_{\rm PBH}$.
 At larger masses, $\langle M_{\rm PBH}\rangle \sim 10^{-4}\,M_\odot$, the constraints are instead dominated by eLO, while those from LLR are found to be subdominant or negligible compared to existing microlensing bounds.
 For narrow spectra, the dominance alternates between LLR and eLO, reflecting the interplay between the sharp SIGW spectral features and the experimental sensitivity curves.